rokubun/medea-docs/docs/flash_image_guide.md

 <img src="/images/flash_cpu.gif" style="width: auto; border: 1px solid black;" />
 After a few seconds, the installation process begins.
 The device LEDs FIX, LOG, and NET will blink in the pattern shown above.

 The Operating System installation typically takes between 2 to 5 minutes, varying based on the quality and wear of the SD card.
 Upon completion of the process, the three LEDs will illuminate in green for a brief period, and the device will then reboot using the installed operating system.
+The SD card can be removed now.